myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/feed/like.md

 ### Input

-A declaration of a like.
+Record declaring a 'like' of a piece of subject content.

 Use [com.atproto.repo.createRecord](../../../../lexicons/com/atproto/repo/createRecord.md#main) to create a record.